stheakanath/filo/README.md

 # filo

-Party don't start till the FILO walks in.
+When your party is so lit you whiteboard the data structure on a napkin.